 GCase Scholarship Application Form & RequirementsApplicants for any of the GCASE Scholarship apply with this form; deadlines, procedures and requirements are the same for all three types of scholarships.
-Download the GCASE Application using above link in Word (.doc)
+Download the GCASE Application using the link

 - Completed application.
 The application must be signed by the Special Education Director or central office administrator for Special Education (Assistant Director, Coordinator, etc.).
 It will not be accepted without this signature.
 Signatures from campus personnel (principals, assistant principals, department chairs, etc.) are not accepted.